Best Paint Brushes For Polyurethane

 When using a foam sponge to apply polyurethane, keep a few tips and tricks in mind.
 First, make sure that you evenly press down, very lightly on the sponge.
 You don’t want to press too hard or it will leave lines in the finish.

-Visit our post on how to apply polycrylic to painted furniture to learn more about applying waterbased polyurethane by hand.
+Also, try to work in one direction only and avoid going over the same place more than once.
+Check out our post on how to apply polycrylic to painted furniture to learn more about applying waterbased polyurethane by hand.

 Finally, make sure to wash your sponge after each use to remove any residue and keep it working like new.

-We used the foam sponge to apply polyurethane to these projects
+We used the foam sponge to apply polyurethane to these projects:

 Tips for Applying Polyurethane